My Story About Eating Paleo

+My story about eating Paleo still holds true today after six years of following this way of eating with my personal adjustments.
 First of all, I don’t consider Paleo a diet to lose weight, although you certainly will.
 Rather than a weight-loss diet, it is a way of eating that eliminates bad things from your diet and increases the good things.
 It is a lifestyle way of eating that will allow you to feel better, lose weight and live long and strong!

 For most of us, staying on a Paleo Way of Eating is a total lifestyle change and I must say, a good one.
 Man-made foods (even if they are labeled fat free) tend to steal our health and to create weight gain.
 You have probably noticed, as well, how addictive man-made foods are.
 You just can’t eat a few potato chips (or Fritos – my favorite).
 And then there is sugar . . . wow!
 Some researchers say sugar is more addictive than cocaine.
 Sugar can set us on an emotional roller coaster, and usually we don’t even know why.